 Orthodontic treatment is no more uncomfortable for adults than children.
-Adults undergoing orthodontic treatment report the same level of soreness as children (although adults are more willing to tell us about the soreness).
+Adults undergoing orthodontic treatment report the same level of soreness and discomfort as children (although adults are usually more willing to tell us about the soreness).

 Typically, the teeth are most uncomfortable 12-24 hours after an orthodontic adjustment and will disappear within 3 to 5 days.
 Modern appliances are smaller and more comfortable to wear.
-Modern techniques, with the new titanium technology, put less pressure on the teeth to cause discomfort, while moving the teeth more rapidly and efficiently.
+Due to innovations in orthodontics and the use of titanium less pressure is put on the teeth.
+Bite and alignment are actually corrected faster and with much less discomfort this way.
 It also decreases the time required between adjustments to every 8 – 10 weeks.
 Treatment time, on average, is completed in 15-18 months.